yureek/S-HealthStack.github.io/index.md

 ## The Web Portal

 The web portal is a customizable dashboard for interactive data visualization.
-Managers of the studies use the portal to:
+Managers of studies use the portal to:

 - Manage research team members
 - Create and deploy app content (for example, participant surveys)